 Risk Management's Credit Control department monitors individual credits based on selected samples.
 The samples are determined by the size of the exposure and its risk.
 The risk measurements are based on the EWS.
-The level-of-detail in credit monitoring depends both on the size of the credit and the loan volume.
-The largest exposures are the most thoroughly analysed.
+The level-of-detail in credit monitoring depends on credit size and loan volume.
+Credit monitoring consists of a quarterly review by Credit Control which usually involves communication with the borrower's account manager.
+A semi-annual valuation report is prepared for borrowers with a credit above 10 per cent. of the capital base and for borrowers in the orange and red category with credit above ISK 500 million.